-Two companies were fined on July 17, 2018 after a construction worker was run over by a reversing greater.
+Two companies were fined on July 17, 2018 after a construction worker was run over by a reversing grader.

 According to a statement from Ontario’s Ministry of Labour, the two companies involved in the incident are CRH Canada Group Inc. operating as different construction company in Longuiel, Québec and William James Price operating as Bill Price Grader Rentals in Stoney Creek, Ontario.

 The incident occurred in Hamilton, Ontario when William James Price was contracted by CRH Canada Group Inc. to provide creating services for road construction work.
-Price, which owns and operates the greater, required another worker to be in front of or behind the greater to provide the greater operator with information.
-Price was operating the greater in a forward direction, while the other worker was using a plate tampered to packed gravel, putting the worker behind the grader.
+Price, which owns and operates the grader, required another worker to be in front of or behind the grader to provide the grader operator with information.
+Price was operating the grader in a forward direction, while the other worker was using a plate tampered to packed gravel, putting the worker behind the grader.

 An investigation by the labour ministry found that although the grader was equipped with a back-up alarm when the grader was reversing, the alarm malfunctioned.
-The worker operating the temper did not see or hear the approach in greater.
+The worker operating the temper did not see or hear the approaching grader.
 As a result, the worker suffered multiple injuries after being ran over by the reversing grader.

 CRH Canada Inc. was fined $90,000 after pleading guilty to failing to provide signs in conspicuous places to warn workers of the danger of reversing equipment, while Price was fined $5,000 for failing to ensure that all vehicles, machinery, tools and equipment were maintained in a condition that does not endanger a worker.

 It seems to me, that section 44, subsections 1 and 2 of the Ontario ‘Construction’ sector regulation 213/91 was in violation.
 It states,